HillSignal

 Company & Legislative Profile

-$MET is currently facing 5 active congressional signals tracked by HillSignal.
-With 4 bullish, and 1 bearish signals, the average legislative impact score is 4.0/10.
-Key sectors affected include Finance and Healthcare.
+$MET is currently facing 7 active congressional signals tracked by HillSignal.
+With 4 bullish, 2 neutral, and 1 bearish signals, covering 3 sectors.
+Key sectors affected include Finance, Consumer and Healthcare.
 Recent major catalysts include Living Donor Protection Act of 2025 and PPLI Abuse Act.
 Below is the complete tracker of government activity affecting $MET’s market performance.

 Total Signals